 A Snorkel With the Oslob Whale Sharks

 Area residents have greatly benefited from the income tourists bring, and the fishermen feed the sharks something from their normal diet.
 But the shark feeding in Oslob has garnered a fair amount of controversy.
 We had read some pretty horrendous things about the practice there, so we decided to go and see for ourselves.
 We found that the reports we’d read were much exaggerated.
 In some cases, they were outright lies.
 Despite the fact that things aren’t as bad as has been reported, I still have mixed feelings about the activities.
 Read on to decide for yourself.

 When we first got there I was struck by the number of rules involved, all of them useful.
 Before we bought our tickets, we got an orientation.

 - No touching the sharks.
 If the shark appears to be on a collision course with you, move out of the way.

 - No feeding the sharks.
-The fishermen will do that and they feed them small shrimp that are part of their normal diet.
+The fishermen will do that and they feed them small shrimp and krill that are part of their normal diet.

 - No chasing the sharks.
 If the shark decides to leave, then you cannot chase it down.
 Allow the shark to leave unhindered.

 - Keep 4 meters (12 feet) between you and the shark.

 - No sunscreen.
 The sharks filter feed and thus suck in massive quantities of water.
 That water shouldn’t be full of sunscreen.